vegaprotocol/specs/protocol/0001-MKTF-market_framework.md

 - **Name:** full and fairly descriptive name for the instrument.
 - **Metadata fields:** A series of arbitrary strings that can be used in clients
 - **Product:** a reference to or instance of a fully specified product, including all required product parameters for that product.
+- **Community Tags:** A list of string community tags assigning the market to certain categories.
+Each of these is a free text field of a network parameter defined maximum length.
+These are managed through a separate proposal type and cannot be set at market creation or changed in a normal market update proposal.

 ## Product